How to create a website with WordPress in 2022

-Creating your own WordPress website is only useful if you can eventually be found well.
-So it is very important to have the permalinks set up correctly right away.
+Creating your WordPress website is only helpful if you can eventually be found well.
+So it is essential to have the permalinks set up correctly right away.

-General settings: The general settings for permalinks allow you to determine what the structure of the URLs on your WordPress website will be.
+General settings: The general settings for permalinks allow you to determine the structure of the URLs on your WordPress website.

-Personally, I would always go for message name.
-This is the most user friendly and good for the search engine optimization of your website.
-If you like to have the date in it, you can choose “Year, month, day and name” or “Year, month and name”.
+I would always go for message names.
+This is the most user-friendly and good for the search engine optimization of your website.
+If you like to have the date in it, you can choose “Year, month, day and name” or “Year, month and name.”

-The other two options I would not recommend setting anyway as they are bad for search engine optimization and also do not tell the visitor what the article is about.
+I would not recommend setting the other two options anyway as they are bad for search engine optimization and do not tell the visitor what the article is about.

-In principle, you can just leave this on the default, it is therefore an optional field.
+In principle, you can leave this on the default; it is, therefore, an optional field.
 The default is fine.